barrucadu/memo.barrucadu.co.uk/memos/masks-of-nyarlathotep.markdown

 America session 1, 2018-11-24
 -----------------------------

+### Intro

 It's 1925, four years after the events of Peru, and you have all received a message from Jackson Elias saying that he's uncovered new information about the Carlyle Expedition, and needed a reliable team of investigators to help him.

 The Carlyle Expedition of 1919 was an archaeological expedition to Egypt funded by wealthy playboy Roger Carlyle.
+The expedition primaries were:

+- **Roger Carlyle** - wealthy playboy.

+- **Sir Aubrey Penhew** - renowned Egyptologist and founder of the Penhew Foundation in London.

+- **Dr. Robert Huston** - a fashionable Freudian psychologist, on the expedition to conduct research into ancient pictographs.

+- **Hypatia Masters** - a socialite acting as photographer and archivist.

+- **Jack Brady** - Rodger Carlyle's loyal bodyguard and manservant.

 After Egypt, the expedition went to Nairobi, to unwind on a safari.
 That was the last time the expedition members were seen alive.
 Two months after their disappearance, Erica Carlyle, the sister of Roger Carlyle, arrived in Nairobi with an expedition of her own: to find her brother.
 The remains of the Carlyle Expedition were found, massacred by tribesmen, who were executed for their crimes.

 This was all over the newspapers of the time, and it was thought to be a settled issue.
 Jackson Elias finding new information is quite a surprise.

+### 15th of January, 1925

 On the morning of the 15th of January, the day Jackson Elias asked to see you all, you all made your way to Prospero House, Jackson's